 If we flip the scene horizontally so the earth is in relationship as it was to the Space Station in shot 110, then we have the wheels spinning clockwise again.

-One thing the changes in orientation does here is keep the audience ungrounded.
+One thing the changes in orientation may accomplish is to keep the audience ungrounded.
 If familiarity breeds, if not contempt, then ennui, the lack of linearity in the background, while the viewer is focused on foreground elements, means a subtle, inconspicuous, continuous, unconscious destabalization riding beneath the story line.

 120 The flight deck of the shuttle with the Space Station in view.
 Two pilots in white sit right and left.
 (23:34)

-The spin is counter-clockwise.
+The spin is counter-clockwise as in shot 119.
 The controls show the counter-clockwise spin and when the targeted landing pad reaches horizontal, cut away to the next shot.

 Why the switch from clockwise to counter-clockwise at this point?
 I would suggest we look at the scene and how pilots are near mirror images of one another.
-Not exact mirror images, no, but we have certainly doubling, reverse aspects.
+Not exact mirror images, no, but we have certainly a doubling.
+They are near indistinguishable.

 121 Close-up of the controls and video screens between the two pilots.
 (23:44)